CSiler/udacity-ddpg/README.md

 The action space therefore consists of four parameters controlling torque applied to each joint in the range -1 to +1.
 The environment responds with 33 state variables describing position, rotation, velocity and angular velocity of the arm.

+The environment is considered solved when an average score of at least 30 points has been reached over 100 consecutive periods.

 ## Getting Started

 Create a new conda environment via